pawelwiejkut/bw_remove_characters/README.md

 This implementation addiotionaly:

-* prevent you against pass unsupported charters into particular data types, like passing char values to data fields,
+* prevent you against pass unsupported charters into particular data types, like passing char values to date fields,
 * bases on entries that you provided in RSKC transaction

 ## Usage instructions: